Joelius300/HeatingDataMonitor/backend/HeatingDataMonitor.Receiver/README.md

 # Improvements and ideas

-There are many "improvements" that could be made to better the implementation of parsing the heating data.
+There are many improvements that could be made to the implementation of parsing the heating data.
-The fact that they are listed here and not implemented is due to the already large amount spent with this implementation including tests, research, hardware-fiddling, etc. and the fact that most of these improvements bring little to no benefit _for this project_.
+The fact that they are listed here and not implemented is due to the already large amount of time spent with this implementation including tests, research, hardware-fiddling, etc. and the fact that most of these improvements bring little to no benefit _for this project_.

 ## Tighter abstraction around serial port